gvillo/home-assistant-purpleair/README.md

 Adds HA 2025.1 support

 ### 2.0.4
-Adds Temperature in Celsius
-Adds spanish translations
+Adds Temperature in Celsius, adds spanish translations

 ### 2.0.3
 Added support for dual sensor devices that have a physical issue with one sensor.
 If a device has dual sensors and one of them is > 300 difference, it will set the confidence to "Severe" and instead of averaging the values, will use the lower value exclusively.